ptdorf/can/readme.md

 ### Usage

-    % can test ok       # Store a secret
+    % can set test ok       # Store a secret
-    % can test          # Copy that secret to the clipboard
+    % can get test          # Copy that secret to the clipboard
     Password:
     The value for test was copied.